 The product lifecycle is the process of controlling the whole lifecycle of a product.
 It starts from creation through engineering design and manufacture to service and disposal of industrial products.
-The Product Lifecycle Management mixes persons, data, processes and business systems.
-This also delivers a product information support for companies and their long enterprise.
+The Product Lifecycle Management mixes persons, data, processes, and business systems.
+This also delivers product information support for companies and their long enterprise.
 The motivation for the growing business process now known as Product Lifecycle Management originated from American Motors Corporation (AMC).

 Product Lifecycle Management (PLM)

 This method defines the engineering aspect of a product by dealing with descriptions and properties of a product via its progress and useful life.
 It reflected one of the four bases of an industrial corporation’s information technology structure.

 This form shapes the saleable management of the life of a product in the corporate market with respect to costs and sales measures.

 This form targets the design phase whereas traditional PLM tools have been organized only on statements or during the release phase.